newt0/defaimint/pitch/elevenlabs-script.md

 140,000+ tokens launch daily.
 Protocols fragment.
 Volatility never ends.

-AI was supposed to help.
+A-I was supposed to help.
 Instead, it became a weapon —
 one only experts know how to wield.